tewidis/AOS/markdown/os_structure.md

 |:--:|
 | SPIN Event Handlers |

-    * Default core services in SPIN
+    * Default Core Services in SPIN
         - SPIN provides interface procedures for implementing these services
         - Automatically invoked when the hardware event occurs
         - Memory management